lilab-bcb/cirrocumulus/docs/documentation.rst

 Primary embedding
 ^^^^^^^^^^^^^^^^^^^

-The primary view is an interactive embedding plot:
+The primary view is an interactive 2 or 3-dimensional embedding:

 .. image:: images/embedding.png